brian112358/nevermore-miner-x16s/README.txt

                           x11         use to mine DarkCoin
                           x14         use to mine X14Coin
                           x15         use to mine Halcyon
-                          x16r        use to mine Raven
+                          x16s        use to mine Pigeoncoin
                           x17         use to mine X17
                           vanilla     use to mine Vanilla (Blake256)
                           veltor      use to mine VeltorCoin